 Some of these processes are required by law, while we chose to include others.
-We keep the constitution under review at all times, and the most recent version was approved by Full Council on 18 June 2015 and amended to include the revised Scheme of Allowances on 1 April 2016.
+We keep the constitution under review at all times, and the most recent version was amended by the Full Council to include the revised Scheme of Allowances on 19 March 2020.

 You can read our full constitution, and a shorter digest, by following the links at the bottom of the page.
 The digest is not definitive, but aims to provide a concise overview of the constitution.
 The digest is 15 pages long, and the whole constitution is over 300 pages.

 Our constitution is made up of seven parts:

 - Introduction - why we have a constitution and what purpose it serves

 - Articles - what the different elements of the constitution mean and the way we are governed

 - Responsibility for functions – this details which items are covered by Full Council, City Mayor or delegated to council committees and/or officers

 - Procedure rules – this contains nine sub sections about procedures in areas such as meetings, access to information, budgets, the purchase and sale of land, and recruitment of senior officers

 - Codes, protocols and political conventions - this covers the working relationship between councillors and officers.